 RECONOMICS Institute is a 501(c)(4) not-for-profit professional association that trains and certifies public and private leaders worldwide.
 Much of our training takes place online, but member organizations can schedule training for small groups at our office in Washington, DC.
 Larger groups are served at the organization’s own offices.

-Our newest offering is the RE Facilitator program.
+Our newest offering is the certified Revitalization & Resilience Facilitator (RRFac) program.
 A premier example of the global micro-credentialing trend—documented here in this BBC article—we now certify individuals who specialize in regenerating economies, societies and natural resources.

 What community or region doesn’t want a higher quality of life, more economic growth, or more ability to recover quickly from adversity?

 Given the universal desire for revitalization and resilience, one would think that that there would be training and certification for such practitioners.
 Surprisingly, that hasn’t been the case, until recently.

 RECONOMICS Institute has filled that gap.
 It’s the global professional organization of revitalization and resilience professionals.
 Why are they needed?

 Every year, all around the world, state, provincial, and national government dole-out billions of dollars to help redevelop and revitalize communities, or make them more resilient.

 But virtually all of these well-meaning programs forget to include training that helps the communities make the most of these funds.
 They seem to think that writing checks is all that’s needed to revitalize a place.

 They assume that community leaders understand the process of creating resilient prosperity.
 They’re wrong.
 As a result, the return on most of these public investments is dismal.

 Such training costs almost nothing compared to the cost of redevelopment projects, yet it can double or triple the resulting jobs and economic growth.
 This is where certified RISING PLACES Practitioners (RPP) come in.